junxit/us-congress-bills-114/metadata.md

 - 2015-09-28 — Placed on the Union Calendar, Calendar No. 204.
 - 2015-09-28 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-268.
 - 2015-09-28 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-268.
+- 2015-09-29 — Received in the Senate and Read twice and referred to the Committee on Finance.